This post may contain affiliate links. Please read our disclosure policy.

 How to Make Sourdough Biscuits

+The night before you want to make biscuits, add the flour to a large mixing bowl.
 Cut the butter into small cubes, and add the butter to the flour in the bowl.
-Cut the butter into the flour with a pastry cutter (or two knives), until the butter pieces are like small crumbs.
+Cut the butter into the flour with a pastry blender (or two knives), until the butter pieces are like small crumbs.

-Add the sourdough starter (learn how to make a sourdough starter here), honey, and buttermilk (or thinned yogurt, milk, or water), and stir to combine.
+Add the sourdough starter, honey, and buttermilk (or thinned yogurt, milk, or water), and stir to combine.
 Use your hands if the dough is too thick to stir.
 Form the dough into a ball.
+Cover the bowl with plastic wrap or a tea towel, and set aside to ferment 7-24 hours.

 dough in bowl